intel/QAT_Engine/README.md

 OpenSSL source path to the PERL5LIB environment variable as follows:

     export PERL5LIB=$PERL5LIB:/path/to/openssl

+If seeing failures with USDM memory allocation, either with non-root or root user check memlock limit with `ulimit -l` and increase the memlock limit to desired value if it is low.

 ## Intel&reg; QuickAssist Technology OpenSSL\* Engine Specific Messages